RevolutionAnalytics/RHadoop/rmr2/docs/tutorial.md

 ## My second mapreduce job

-We've just created a simple job that was logically equivalent to a lapply but can run on big data.
+We've just created a simple job that was logically equivalent to a `lapply` but can run on big data.
 That job had only a map.
 Now to the reduce part.
-The closest equivalent in R is arguably a tapply.
+The closest equivalent in R is arguably a `tapply`.
 So here is the example from the R docs:

 ```r